Resilience in Sports: How to Bounce Back from Failure

 Always Keep Going After Failure

-Upon failing, sometimes all we want to do is curl up in a corner, all alone, and cry.
+When you fail, sometimes all you want to do is curl up in a corner, all alone, and cry.

 Though, if what we are after is improvement, growth, and forward movement towards a goal then this type of behavior cannot be adopted.

-Instead, we must get back on our feet and keep going as soon as possible.
-This can have many different interpretations, depending on what sort of activity you are participating in.
+Instead, you must get back on your feet and keep going as soon as possible.
+This can have many different interpretations, depending on what sport you play.

-In order to keep going immediately after failing, we must get on the road to recovery as soon as possible.
+In order to keep going immediately after failing, you must get on the road to recovery as soon as possible.

 This means letting go of the negative feelings associated with the event and taking an objective view.